trtcrd/SLIM/README.md

 Dufresne, Y., Lejzerowicz, F., Apotheloz Perret-Gentil, L., Pawlowski, J., & Cordier, T. (2019).
 SLIM : a flexible web application for the reproducible processing of environmental DNA metabarcoding data.
 BMC Bioinformatics, 20(1), 88. https://doi.org/10.1186/s12859-019-2663-2

+**Version history**

+v0.5

+Integration of the IDTAXA module

+v0.4.1

+Fixed the Dockerfile to fetch the latest R version and CASPER util.c file

+v0.4

+Added timing checkpoints in the logs of the scheduler; Added the third-party software version infos in the email

+v0.3

+Fixed LULU module and the otu table writing is now done by a python script

+v0.2

+Updated the `get_dependencies` script.

+v0.1

+First release, with third-parties versions handled within the `get_dependencies_slim.sh` script.